Giovanni Goria: Later political roles

 Goria was elected to the European Parliament in 1989.
-He resigned in 1991 to become Italian minister of agriculture.
+He resigned in 1991 to become the Italian Minister of Agriculture.
 He remained in that position until 1992 when he became finance minister.

-He resigned in 1993 during a corruption scandal which ruined his party.
+He resigned in 1993 during a corruption scandal, which ruined his party.
 Goria himself was charged with corruption.
 His trial began in early 1994.
 He was acquitted of one charge, but his trial was still in progress when he died suddenly of lung cancer in his native Asti on 21 May 1994.